A warm wind washed over me as I stepped into the floodlit taxi rank of Marrakesh airport. We approached the man who seemed to be in charge.

 We knew he had us.
 Fresh off the flight, walking out into an strange city, unsure of exactly how to get to the hotel.
 Coming to Marrakesh I was prepared to haggle with wily merchants in the world-famous souk, but had not expected it to begin just outside the airport.

-We cruised down a long palm-strewn boulevard before eventually cutting left under an arch in the huge clay walls that enclosed the old town.
+We cruised down a palm-strewn boulevard before eventually cutting left under an arch in the huge clay walls that enclosed the old town.
 The taxi pulled up and we hopped out.

 The medina quarter is a labyrinthine network of passageways, which darkness made even harder to navigate.
 We soon found ourselves stumped.
 I noticed a group of teenagers was following us and increased my gait.